grahamcarman/docs/astro/resource-reference-aws-hybrid.md

 | t3.xlarge        | 2 CPUs  | 14.5 GiB MEM   |
 | t3.2xlarge       | 6 CPUs  | 30.5 GiB MEM   |

 If your Organization is interested in using an instance type that supports a larger worker size, contact [Astronomer support](https://cloud.astronomer.io/support).
-For more information about configuring worker size on Astro, see [Configure a Deployment](configure-deployment-resources.md).
+For more information about configuring worker size on Astro, see [Deployment settings](deployment-settings.md).

 :::caution